How to join or become an adult volunteer with the Sea Cadets, the Army Cadet Force, the Air Cadets, or starting a Combined Cadet Force in schools.

 Sea Cadets (including Royal Marines cadets) aims to give young people the best possible head start in life through fun and adventurous nautical activity.
 From learning new skills and working in teams, Sea Cadets offers an environment where young people find confidence and inspiration.

 Sea Cadets follows the customs and traditions of the Royal Navy, its biggest supporter.
-Across the country, 14,000 young people in 400 units in towns, cities and ports challenge themselves and develop new skills, like sailing, boating and rock climbing.
-They are supported by 9,000 volunteers whose dedication makes Sea Cadets possible.
+Across the country, nearly 14,000 young people in 400 units in towns, cities and ports challenge themselves and develop new skills, like sailing, boating and rock climbing.
+They are supported by nearly 6,000 volunteers whose dedication makes Sea Cadets possible.

 The Army Cadet Force